redchamps/snowdog-menu-luma-support/README.md

  - By default the extension use the **main** menu identifier to show navigation.
 So you must have the menu with "main" identifier under the
  > Content > menu

- - If you want to display different identifier navigation menu other then **main** menu identifier.
+ - If you want to display different identifier navigation menu other than **main** menu identifier.
 Then copy the **default.xml** file from
  > /vendor/redchamps/module-snowdog-menu-luma-support/view/frontend/layout

 and paste inside your theme under: